OpenTreeOfLife/shared-api-tests/README.md

 tests
 -----

 A dictionary of tests organized by type.
-All tests are in the format:
+All individual tests are in the format.

 ```
 [specification, message]